The rumored Xbox handheld console could arrive in 2025: Here's everything we know.

-This includes an interview with IGN where he says that Xbox "should have a handheld too" and claims the company's future in hardware is "pretty awesome."
+This includes an interview with IGN where Spencer says that Xbox "should have a handheld too" and claims the company's future in hardware is "pretty awesome."
 The team works around "different form factors and different ways to play."
 This could mean something else, but these statements suggest he means an Xbox handheld is coming.

-Xbox handheld console: Release date
+Xbox handheld consoles: Release date

-It's hard to say if there's much validity behind this leak, but it would make sense for the company to launch its handheld console alongside the next generation's hardware.
+It's hard to say if there's much validity behind this alleged leak, but it would make sense for the company to launch its handheld console alongside the next generation's hardware.

 Xbox handheld console: Price